carince/bloxflip-autogambler/docs/2_CONFIG.md

     bet: {
         tries: How many times your balance will be divided to 2
-        startingBet: Custom starting bet tries will be ignored if this is set
+        starting_bet: Custom starting bet tries will be ignored if this is set
-        autoCashout: At what multiplier you want to cashout }
+        auto_cashout: At what multiplier you want to cashout }

     rain: {